quentinms/homebridge-aranet4/README.md

 A Homebridge plugin for [Aranet4](https://aranet4.com/) devices.

+It uses Bluetooth 4 (Low Energy) to connect to the Aranet.

 It reports the CO2 level, humidity and temperature and the device's battery into HomeKit.

 It's very much in beta currently (I've only tested this with a single device, on macOS).